-Learn more about the Johns Hopkins Fibroid Center.
+Learn more about our Multidisciplinary Fibroid Clinic.

 Uterine fibroids are the most common benign muscular tumor affecting the female reproductive system.
 They affect about 30 percent of women ages 30-45.

 Fibroids are growths, which may appear alone or in groups.
 They range from the size of a pea to the size of a melon and can be confined to the wall of the uterus or grow into the cavity of the womb.
 They can also grow outward from the uterus on stalks.
 Less than 0.5 percent of the time they can become cancerous.
 Fibroids tend to shrink after menopause.

 What are the causes of fibroids?

 The causes of fibroids are unknown; there is a genetic link, and estrogen promotes their growth.

 - Emergency symptoms: sharp, sudden pain in the abdomen (when a fibroid on a stalk becomes twisted or if it has outgrown its blood supply)

 Fibroids can also be associated with infertility or problems in pregnancy, including preterm labor, abnormal attachment of the placenta, increased need for C-section, or post-partum hemorrhage.

 How do I know if I have fibroids?

 Women should have annual pelvic exams once they reach the age of 21 or when they plan to become sexually active; to aid in early detection and treatment of abnormalities.
 A pelvic examination, during which the doctor presses on the uterus, may reveal the presence of uterine fibroids.